CodeSignal/learn_bespoke-workspace/README.md

    - `<!-- APP_SPECIFIC_CSS -->` - Links to your app-specific CSS files
    - `<!-- APP_SPECIFIC_SCRIPTS -->` - Links to your app-specific JavaScript files

+3. **Use Design System Components**
+   The template uses design system components directly.
+Use these classes:
+   - Buttons: `button button-primary`, `button button-secondary`, `button button-danger`, `button button-text`
+   - Boxes/Cards: `box card` for card containers
+   - Inputs: Add `input` class to input elements: `<input type="text" class="input" />`

-3. **Implement your application logic**.
+4. **Implement your application logic**.
 You can use Cursor or other agents for it.
 There is a file called `AGENTS.md` that contains context LLM can use.
-4. **Customise your help content** using the help content template
+5. **Customise your help content** using the help content template

 ### Customizing Help Content